Deadpool (film): Music

 Tom Holkenborg announced in October 2015 that he would compose the score for Deadpool.
 Noting that Deadpool only makes pre-1990 musical references, Holkenborg decided to use sounds from the 1980s in the movie's main theme, such as those of an Oberheim and a Synclavier.
 Several songs were written in to Reese and Wernick's script to be used in the film.
 Some of these ultimately did not work as intended.
-For example the sex montage with Wilson and Vanessa was to play along with Frank Sinatra's version of "It Was a Very Good Year" in the script, however it was changed to Neil Sedaka's "Calendar Girl" during editing.
+For example, the sex montage with Wilson and Vanessa was to play along with Frank Sinatra's version of "It Was a Very Good Year" in the script, but it was changed to Neil Sedaka's "Calendar Girl" during editing.
 A soundtrack album featuring Holkenborg's score and the songs heard in the film was released digitally on February 12, 2016, and physically on March 4 through Milan Records.
+The Deadpool rap was also featured, during the "Finding Francis" montage.
+Both the music of George Michael and his pop group Wham! are used throughout, with repeat reference to the Wham! album Make It Big.

 Marketing

 Due to the film's limited marketing budget, Reynolds worked closely with Fox's marketing chief Marc Weinstock to use the Internet to their advantage and come up with cheaper, "Deadpool-based" ways to market the film.
 This included unique trailers, unconventional billboards, promotional tie-ins with Super Bowl 50 and Viacom, and an extensive social media presence.
 Reynolds kept one of the Deadpool costumes for himself, and appeared in it throughout the marketing campaign.
 Visual effects vendor Image Engine animated Deadpool's mask for these appearances, using a process similar to that used by Weta Digital for the film.
 Emma Grey Ellis at Wired.com described the campaign as "crazy and unrelenting" with Deadpool waging a "marketing siege of every platform you would think of".
 Bobby Anhalt at Screen Rant called it possibly "the best film marketing campaign in the history of cinema".
 HostGator's Jeremy Jensen attributed the campaign's success to Reynolds, and to Fox for embracing the film's R rating.